jckfa/tinyfonts/README.md

 Tabular Figures
 Oldstyle Figures

-Note: All of the stylistic sets can be chained together.
+All of the stylistic sets can be chained together.
 So, for example, a wider, boxy C with open counters is available.
 ```